Los Angeles Motoring Accident Lawyer / Practice / Evidence Gathering, Car Accidents

-[Content updated 07/1/2022] Do you have a lawyer issue and want a second opinion about building a strong case?
+Do you have a lawyer issue and want a second opinion about building a solid case?
 Read this before clicking off.
 When you or a loved one are faced with a terrible car accident case, the last thing your family wishes to worry about is fighting with an insurance company or filing a lawsuit in court with the person who caused the accident.

-In these types of claims, you and your loved ones will be fighting defendants, municipalities, or making an automotive insurance claim.
-So the evidence you gather at the scene of the accident before making a police accident report or car accident report with an insurance company before filing your car accident lawsuit will be vital to your future victory.
+In these types of claims, you and your loved ones will be fighting defendants, municipalities or making an automotive insurance claim.
+So the evidence you gather at the accident scene before making a police or car accident report with an insurance company before filing your car accident lawsuit will be vital to your future victory.

-Things like pictures of skid marks, property damage, and even proof of lost wages will get you paid more financial damages if they show you are less at fault.
-And these rules apply to motorcyclists, pedestrians, and anyone else involved in a California motoring car accident claim.
+Pictures of skid marks, property damage, and even proof of lost wages will pay you more financial damages if they show you are less at fault.
+And these rules apply to motorcyclists, pedestrians, and anyone involved in a California motoring car accident claim.

 Evidence gathering.